paulmackinlay/state-machine/README.md

 The integration tests are useful to show various usecases for `state-machine`.
 Please note that tests are designed to run on systems with UNIX style line endings.

+## Minimum Java Version

+This project uses a Java language specification version 17, it is compatible with Java 17 and higher.

 ## Use state-machine with maven or gradle

 This project is